|Visiting students will experience a day in the life of

 $5.00 per student (70 students- Maximum capacity)

-1920’s would have done.
-We will make candles, churn butter, wash clothes on a wash board, play
+Students will make candles, churn butter, wash clothes on a wash board, play marbles, shell corn

-marbles, and shell corn through a hand cranked machine.
-Students will take a tour of the museum
+through a hand cranked machine and other activities.
+Students will take a tour of the museum and

-and participate in a short handwriting lesson on the slate boards in the Heritage Classroom.
+log cabin as well as participate in a short handwriting lesson on the slate boards in the Heritage

 Students will be allowed to visit the gift shop at the end of the field trip.
 We sell a variety of small